Franjcf/hybridPorousInterFoam/README.rst

 This compiles the libraries "lporousInterfaceProperties.so", "lporousModels.so","lporousTwoPhaseProperties.so" and "lporousImmiscibleIncompressibleTwoPhaseMixture.so" in the standard OpenFOAM user directory : $FOAM_USER_LIBBIN;

-The executable solver "hybridPorousInterFoam" is also compiled in the standard OpenFOAM user directory $FOAM_USER_APPBIN.
+The executable solvers "hybridPorousInterFoam" (for multiphase flow) and "hybridPorousPimpleFoam" (for single-phase flow) are also compiled in the standard OpenFOAM user directory $FOAM_USER_APPBIN.

 ----------------------------------------------------------------------------